 Must have Skills:

-I believe a musical talent helps a lot when dealing with musicians, I’ve been at their position before and I know how it feels.
+I believe a musical talent helps a lot when dealing with musicians, I’ve been in their position before, and I know how it feels.
 It makes it a lot easier to communicate with the artists.
 Listen to all kinds of music.

 Being able to remain calm when dealing with problems is crucial.

 I love huge PA systems that sound smooth and great, even at long distances.
 I love big concerts!!!
 The first big PA I worked with was a Meyer Sound M3D, and I remember very well how delighted I was.
-I know it’s heavy and not the easiest to setup, but I still like the way it sounds.
-The L’Acoustics V-Dosc is kind of a dream sound, you just setup and it’s ready!
-K1 has made our lives so much easier, it sounds amazing in all situations, from heavy metal to Andrea Bocelli.
-I love analogue desks, I’m quite sad that I entered the audio world at the “end” of these great sounding technologies.
+I know it’s heavy and not the easiest to set up, but I still like the way it sounds.
+The L’Acoustics V-Dosc is kind of a dream sound, you just set up and it’s ready!
+K1 has made our lives so much easier, it sounds incredible in all situations, from heavy metal to Andrea Bocelli.
+I love analogue desks; I’m quite sad that I entered the audio world at the “end” of these great-sounding technologies.
 My preferred one is surely the Midas XL4!
-I have done a lot of jobs only setting it up for other people ” I did not get to really “put hands on it”, but my first time mixing with one was delicious!
-I’m not an anti-digital person, nowadays I like a lot to use Digico desks like the SD8 and I think they sound really great!
+I have done a lot of jobs only setting it up for other people ” I did not get to really “put hands on it,” but my first time mixing with one was delicious!
+I’m not an anti-digital person, nowadays I like a lot to use Digico desks like the SD8, and I think they sound really great!
 But if I had a choice for touring… big heavy Midas, no doubt”!

 Favorite things about touring

 In fact, being a lady in this area has some problems… for me, WC is the major problem!
-Very often the sites and venues have only WC for men and they tend be dirty.
-When my husband and I are on different gigs and we keep missing each other.
+Very often the sites and venues have only WC for men, and they tend to be dirty.
+When my husband and I are on different gigs, and we keep missing each other.

 Favorite Day Off Activity

-I sleep and then I like to discover new places -like beaches, good restaurants, taste local beers and regional food…
+I sleep and then I like to discover new places -like beaches, excellent restaurants, taste local beers and regional food…

-I’m very happy to be where I am now.
+I’m pleased to be where I am now.
 I really want to keep learning.
 My dream is to do at least one big world tour.
-My husband and I are thinking about moving to USA for a couple of years to study and work.
+My husband and I are thinking about moving to the USA for a couple of years to study and work.

 Of course, I would love to work with other women.
-In Brazil we only have a few women working with sound, especially live sound.
-We have a group at Facebook, the “Female Pro Audio”, which we share with other women our experiences, job opportunities, and talk about sound!
-I hope it will inspire more and more women and girls to join our “sound world”, and help them overcome the barriers all newbies have.
-Being a women makes it double difficult.
+In Brazil, we only have a few women working with sound, especially live sound.
+We have a group on Facebook, the “Female Pro Audio,” in which we share with other women our experiences, job opportunities, and talk about sound!
+I hope it will inspire more and more women and girls to join our “sound world,” and help them overcome the barriers all newbies have.
+Being a woman makes it doubly difficult.
 We can always help each other.